 For most of us, our RMR is responsible for most of the calories we burn every day.
 Typically, this ends up being about 60% of the calories a normal person burns every day (1).

 But, what the heck is your RMR?
 Well, it's referring to the calories that you burn naturally.
 If you were to sit on the couch all day, you would still be burning calories.
-I’m talking about just laying there, not even moving a muscle.
+I’m talking about just lying there, not even moving a muscle.

 This happens because every tissue in the body burns calories at rest.
 Some burn more than others, but this is why we burn calories at rest.